samsung-goya/twrp_device_samsung_goya-common/README.md

-# Device Tree for Samsung Galaxy Tab 3 Lite 7.0 (goya)
+# Device Tree for Samsung Galaxy Tab 3 Lite 7.0 (goyawifi)

 Copyright 2024, TeamWin Recovery Project

-The Samsung Galaxy Tab 3 Lite 7.0 (codenamed _"goya"_) is a budget tablet from Samsung.
+The Samsung Galaxy Tab 3 Lite 7.0 (codenamed _"goyawifi"_) is a budget tablet from Samsung.
 It was released in February 2014.

 |                   Basic | Spec Sheet                                            |